Audience menu for:

 Continuing Education menu:

-Employment in material moving occupations is projected to decline by 1 percent between 2008 and 2018.
-Despite the projected employment decline, a relatively high number of job openings will be created by the need to replace workers who transfer to other occupations or retire.
+Employment in material moving occupations is projected to increase by 3 percent between 2014 and 2024.
+A relatively high number of job openings will be created by the need to replace workers who transfer to other occupations or retire.

 Forklift operators move materials around warehouses, storage yards, factories, construction sites, or other worksites.
 A typical forklift has a hydraulic lifting mechanism and forks for moving heavy and large objects.
 Forklift operators also may operate tractors that pull trailers loaded with materials, goods, or equipment within factories and warehouses or around outdoor storage areas.